TheBoringPoker/pokerDB/README.md

 ## Buy-In Handling

 Games define `MinBuyIn` and `MaxBuyIn` limits.
-Players must call `Game.BuyIn` before the first hand is dealt.
-Buy-ins are recorded as `B` entries in the action log and cannot occur once the game has started.
-Starting the game fails if the number of buy-ins does not match `PersonCount` or if any amounts are outside the allowed range.
+Buy-ins may occur before the first hand or between rounds using `Game.BuyIn`.
+When a round is active buy-ins are rejected.
+Each buy-in is logged with a `B` entry.
+Starting the game still requires one buy-in per seat and any amounts outside the allowed range cause an error.

 ## Action Validation

 The `validate` package checks recorded actions for consistency.
+In addition the `Game` type now validates chip counts as actions are recorded so a bet or call cannot exceed the acting player's stack.
-It ensures raises satisfy minimum sizing rules and optionally verifies players have sufficient chips when calling or raising.
-Invoke `validate.Validate` with a game and an optional map of starting chip counts keyed by the truncated player IDs found in the action log.
+`validate.Validate` can still be used to audit a completed game.
+Pass a map of starting chip counts keyed by the truncated player IDs found in the action log.

 ## Project Structure